-With the start of a new year and Valentine’s Day just around the corner, there’s no better time to hit the gym with your partner, as research shows that working out together makes you happier in your relationship and increases your emotional bond.
+There’s no better time than now to kickstart your fitness goals, if you’re working from home with your partner, start a new routine together as research shows that working out together makes you happier in your relationship and increases your emotional bond.
 Independently, you’ll get a performance boost in your routines and be one step closer to achieving your personal fitness goals, while as a couple, you’ll have another person to encourage and support you in your health and wellness goals.
-Working out and sharing healthy vegan meals with the one you love is truly special and should be celebrated not just on Valentine’s Day, but every day of the year, which is why we’ve created a five-step guide to hitting the gym with the most important person in your life.
+Working out and sharing healthy vegan meals with the one you love is truly special and should be celebrated every day of the year, which is why we’ve created a five-step guide to hitting the gym with the most important person in your life.
 A few days of this routine will surely improve all aspects of your life.
 Don’t say we didn’t warn you.

 1. Pre-workout snack

-Nothing says “love” like sharing food, so before you and your sweetheart head to the gym, prepare an easy pre-workout snack of fresh fruit such as sliced bananas and apples with a few dates.
+Nothing says “love” like sharing food, so before you and your sweetheart start your workout, prepare an easy pre-workout snack of fresh fruit such as sliced bananas and apples with a few dates.
 These fruits provide the kind of vegan carbohydrates you need to fuel your couple’s workout without making you feel sluggish.

 2. Push-up high-fives